AromaKitsune/Windows-XAML-Styles/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md

 # Forking Styler Mod for Other UWP Apps
 This section shows how to fork a Styler mod for other UWP apps such as Lock Screen.

-![NOTE]
+> [!NOTE]
-Custom lock screen styles do not preserve after log out or system restart since Windhawk mods are loaded into RAM.
+> Custom lock screen styles do not preserve after log out or system restart since Windhawk mods are loaded into RAM.

 1. Launch the Windhawk app
 2. Explore the mods